Introduction

 As always, thank you for reading.

-Thank you for being here, and thank you for sharing my posts!
+Thank you for being here, and thank you for sharing this advocacy work!

 Tamara Rubin